Illaoi Build Guide by Chromuro

 For the duration, Harsh Lesson's cooldown is halved, all tentacles awakened by Illaoi are untargetable, will not show their hitboxes, will not go dormant, and will take half the amount of time to make an attack.

 And now the ultimate.
-First of all, you are unstoppable (btw), this means you can't be displaced (with something like Condemn) and if you get CCed, it will take act, but you will still be able to continue with your ultimate.
+First of all, you are unstoppable (btw), this means you can't be displaced (with something like Condemn) and if you get CCed, it will take action, but you will still be able to continue with your ultimate.

 Now the most interesting part: for every champion AND spirit inside the ultimate range it will spawn a tentacle on the ground (so don't worry about the tentacles on the walls), all tentacles will hit faster and can't be destroyed and Harsh Lesson has a 2 seconds cd.
 This is what makes Illaoi really dangerous after level 6: if you are not terribly behind and if you don't tie your fingers while you are fighting you can easily 1v2 everyone in every situation.
-It's even more powerfull while in a teamfight: a 5+ tentacles slapfest can pulverize and scatter your enemies with ease.
+It's even more powerful while in a teamfight: a 5+ tentacles slapfest can pulverize and scatter your enemies with ease.

 Now let's talk about skill sequences.
 I have 2 sequences, that have only one main difference: